- Download our Ho Chi Minh City Schools Guide

 This cathedral serves as a reminder of Ho Chi Minh City’s French colonial past.
-The beautiful basilica dates back to 1887 and is located in the heart of the city.
-A visit to the Saigon Notre-Dame Basilica provides a peaceful break from the hectic pace of life in Ho Chi Minh City.
+The beautiful basilica dates back to 1880 and is located in the heart of the city.
+A visit to the Notre-Dame Cathedral Basilica of Saigon provides a peaceful break from the hectic pace of life in Ho Chi Minh City.

 Xa Loi Pagoda